BIGJRA/BIGJRA.github.io/rejuv.md

 found much more reliably later.

 If you go west on the bottom street, you can find a GourmetTreat in a bush.
-We’ll want some of these later to get event Pokemon.
+We'll want some of these later to get event Pokemon.

-If you talk to the nerd on the east side of the bottom street, he’ll give you *Reverse Candy.* The tile to the left of the rightmost tree on this street has a hidden *Oran Berry* in it.
+If you talk to the nerd on the east side of the bottom street, he'll give you *Reverse Candy.* The tile to the left of the rightmost tree on this street has a hidden *Oran Berry* in it.
 Another *Oran Berry* can be found immediately below the machine thing on the right street, above